wingcrypto/dashlite/doc/README.md

-SafeInsure Core
+Dashlite Core
 =====================

 Setup
 ---------------------
-[SafeInsure Core](http://safeinsure.org/wallet) is the original SafeInsure client and it builds the backbone of the network.
-However, it downloads and stores the entire history of SafeInsure transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Dashlite Core](http://Dashlite.org/wallet) is the original Dashlite client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Dashlite transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run SafeInsure on your native platform.
+The following are some helpful notes on how to run Dashlite on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/safeinsure-qt (GUI, 32-bit) or bin/32/safeinsured (headless, 32-bit)
+- bin/32/Dashlite-qt (GUI, 32-bit) or bin/32/Dashlited (headless, 32-bit)
-- bin/64/safeinsure-qt (GUI, 64-bit) or bin/64/safeinsured (headless, 64-bit)
+- bin/64/Dashlite-qt (GUI, 64-bit) or bin/64/Dashlited (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run safeinsure-qt.exe.
+Unpack the files into a directory, and then run Dashlite-qt.exe.

 ### OSX

-Drag SafeInsure-Qt to your applications folder, and then run SafeInsure-Qt.
+Drag Dashlite-Qt to your applications folder, and then run Dashlite-Qt.

 ### Need Help?

-* See the documentation at the [SafeInsure Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [Dashlite Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [SafeInsure Forum](http://forum.safeinsure.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [Dashlite Forum](http://forum.Dashlite.org/).
-* Join one of our Slack groups [SafeInsure Slack Groups](https://safeinsure.org/slack-logins/).
+* Join one of our Slack groups [Dashlite Slack Groups](https://Dashlite.org/slack-logins/).

 Building
 ---------------------
-The following are developer notes on how to build SafeInsure on your native platform.
+The following are developer notes on how to build Dashlite on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)